-With my first born I didn’t do a newborn photo shoot so the second time around I decided it was a must.
-I wanted to capture my sweet girl while she was still able to fit in newborn size clothes, when she would spend most of her day sleeping, and when the place she found comfort was on my chest beside my heart.
+With my firstborn, I didn’t do a newborn photo shoot — so the second time around, I decided it was a must.
+I wanted to capture my sweet girl while she was still able to fit in newborn-sized clothes, when she would spend most of her day sleeping, and when she most often found comfort on my chest beside my heart.

-While ideally newborn sessions take place in your home, we decided for various reasons that it would be best to go to the photographer.
-This reduced the need to clean the piles of baby stuff, put the dog outside or clean because, I will be honest and admit, there wasn’t a lot of cleaning happening between the time my water broke and we returned home.
+While newborn sessions ideally take place in your home, we decided that it would be best for us to go to the photographer.
+This reduced the need to clean the piles of baby stuff, put the dog outside, or clean, because — I will be honest and admit — there wasn’t a lot of cleaning happening between the time my water broke and we returned home.

 12 Tips to Help You Get Through Baby's First Photo Shoot